 Planning study news

 A study of the State Route 165 Carbon River/Fairfax Bridge over the Carbon River Canyon is underway.
 The bridge is now closed due to advanced deterioration in the steel supporting members of the bridge.
-This study will explore options to address the bridge condition.
-WSDOT will hold two in-person open houses in June.
-See Purpose section for dates, times and details.
+In-person open houses were held on Monday, June 2 in Carbonado and Wednesday, June 11 in Wilkeson.
+An online open house was held from May 28 through June 17.
+The study team is currently going through the feedback collected during these events.

 Purpose